-How to Start a Windowsill Garden
+How to Grow a Kitchen Garden

-Start a windowsill garden by taking cuttings from some of your favorite indoor and outdoor plants and rooting them in water.
+Start a kitchen garden by taking cuttings from some of your favorite indoor and outdoor plants and rooting them in water.
 Use pruners or a sharp knife to cut a 3- or 4-inch stem; strip off the bottom leaves and place the cut stem in a small container of water.
 If you like, choose colorful containers and set them on a windowsill for a pretty effect.

 Enjoy the cuttings during the winter months, then transplant them into containers and set them outdoors for the summer.

 Most plants for a kitchen garden thrive only a limited time without soil in which to spread their roots.
 When you transplant rooted cuttings into potting mix, remember that the roots they form in water are finer and more fragile than the ones they develop in soil.
 For at least a week after transplanting, keep the potting mix moist to avoid shocking the kitchen plants and to allow new roots a chance to grow.
 However, cuttings that are rooted in soil should be watered once when they're placed in a pot of soil to begin developing, and not again until the soil is almost dry.